Justification

 Session 7: Panel discussion: challenges and opportunities in the application of competition policy in public procurement processes.

-Purpose of the session: to offer participants the opportunity to exchange ideas and perspectives constructively in an atmosphere of open and respectful dialogue.
+Purpose of the session: To offer participants the opportunity to exchange ideas and perspectives constructively in an atmosphere of open and respectful dialogue.
 They will be encouraged to share concrete examples of challenges faced in the application of competition policy in public procurement, as well as to outline identified opportunities to improve these processes.

 Proposed theme and venue for the XIII Meeting of the WGTC